Stack4US/Stack4Us/README.md

 The backend is an API built with Node.js and Express.
 Data is stored in PostgreSQL using Supabase.
 The repository uses Git and GitHub.
 The project can be deployed to common services such as Vercel (frontend) and a node host for the API.

+you can see the project deployed in the following link: https://stack4-us-qakt.vercel.app/about.html

 Installation and execution